FAIRplus/the-fair-cookbook/content/recipes/reusability/expressing-data-use.md

 ## Main Objectives

-The purpose of this content is to provide guidance on how to describe permitted use of data, identify the resources that exist to do so.
+The purpose of this content is to provide guidance on how to describe **permitted use of data** and identify the **resources** that exist to do so.

 The aim is also to document equivalent representations and how bridges can be built between the distinct but equivalent implementations.

-Finally, the content aims to highlight key use-cases which require coverage, how to code such information, suggest patterns and demonstrate implementation patterns for Policies which can be used in data cataloguing efforts.
+Finally, the content aims to highlight key use-cases which require coverage, how to code such information, documenting implementation patterns in the context of `data cataloguing efforts`, for instance by expressing `Data Access Policies`.

 ## Graphical Overview